-Chatbots are one of the hottest areas of Artificial Intelligence.
+Chatbots are one of the hottest areas of Artificial Intelligence and we explained them in detail before.
 Social media revolutionized customer service by enabling customers to digitally reach any brand at any time.
 However, social also meant that companies needed to cover numerous channels effectively.
 Then came chatbots.

 Companies are anxious to take advantage of 24/7 functioning, intelligent, self improving chatbots handling most queries and transfering customers to live agents when needed.
 Chatbots reduce customer service costs and increase customer satisfaction.
 Given the potential value of chatbots, it comes as no surprise that an ecosystem is developing around chatbots.